openpracticelibrary/openpracticelibrary/src/pages/practice/stacey-matrix.md

 ---
 templateKey: practice-page
 title: Stacey Matrix
-subtitle: "The Stacey Matrix is a tool designed to help individuals and teams choose the most appropriate approach to managing change or making decisions in complex situations.
-It does this by considering two key factors: the degree of certainty about the situation, and the level of agreement among stakeholders."
+subtitle: Decide on a management approach by evaluating the level of agreement and certainty.
 date: 2024-10-28T15:16:51.408Z
 authors:
   - Moimero